 - Extracts may only be created or redistributed on a nonsystematic and infrequent basis;

 - you must not use or create Extracts that promote or endorse any product or service; and

 - if we notify you that we believe you are creating, republishing or redistributing Extracts outside of these parameters: (a) you will immediately cease doing so, and (b) we reserve the right to withdraw any permission to create Extracts.

 - you use all reasonable care and skill in the creation of any Extracts; and

 - persons to whom Extracts are made available are made aware that Extracts may not be copied, redistributed or modified in any way.
-The following wording shall appear immediately below each publication of an Extract: “Source: China Confidential Database, a service from The Financial Times Limited, ©[Year].
-All Rights Reserved.” including a hyperlink to the China Confidential Database website at data.ftconfidentialresearch.com.
+The following wording shall appear immediately below each publication of an Extract: “Source: FT Confidential Research Database, a service from The Financial Times Limited, ©[Year].
+All Rights Reserved.” including a hyperlink to the FT Confidential Research Database website at data.ftconfidentialresearch.com.

 What am I not permitted to do?